The current salary for the president of the United States is $400,000, while the vice president earns an annual salary of $230,700.

-Joe Biden began his political career when he was elected to the Senate in 1972 at the age of 29 — making him the youngest candidate ever elected senator, Forbes reported.
+Joe Biden began his political career when he was elected to the Senate in 1972 at the age of 29, making him one of the youngest candidates ever elected senator.
 He later served as Delaware’s attorney general and served as vice president with former President Obama from 2009 to 2017.
 He defeated incumbent President Donald Trump in the 2020 election to become the 46th president of the United States.

 Keep reading to find out more about how he’s made his millions.

 After the Vice Presidency

 According to Forbes, Biden’s net worth after eight years as vice president stood at $2.5 million, with the majority of that tied to his Delaware home and his federal pension.

 In the four years that passed until he became president, Biden earned $17.3 million, per Forbes.
 In the first year out of office, Biden and his wife, Dr. Jill Biden, earned $11.1 million.
 In subsequent years, the Bidens brought in $4.6 million, $1 million and, finally, $630,000 in 2020.
 Much of the income came from what The New York Times said was an $8 million deal for three books from the Bidens.

 In the 23 months following the end of his turn as vice president, Biden earned $2.4 million in speaking fees stemming from 19 separate engagements, Forbes reported.
 That amounts to an average fee of $126,000 per speech, though The New York Times reported he was paid as much as $234,820 for one appearance.

 That is in addition to the $1.8 million Forbes reported he took in from book tour events.

 In 2017, Biden was named the Benjamin Franklin Presidential Practice Professor at the University of Pennsylvania, leading the Penn Biden Center for Diplomacy and Global Engagement.
 His turn as a professor at the Ivy League school earned him a $775,000 paycheck, Forbes reported.